argus-hongjie/datability/README.md

 Test what matter the most in your Integration test.

-Drop primary keys, foreigh keys, not nulls, checks... and insert only the data that matters.
+Drop primary keys, foreign keys, not nulls to let you test insert only the data that matters.

 ## Usage